High Blood Pressure (Hypertension)

 Household items & natural approaches per cause

-Regular moderate walking strengthens the heart so it pumps blood more efficiently with less effort on artery walls.
-This addresses sedentary lifestyle and obesity-related causes and can lower systolic pressure by 5-8 mmHg over weeks.
+Walking briskly for at least 30 minutes most days strengthens the heart so it pumps blood with less effort, reducing pressure on arteries.
+This addresses sedentary lifestyle causes and can lower blood pressure by 5-8 mmHg.

 Top 7 Foods & Dishes That Help High Blood Pressure (Hypertension)